Agustín Ocampo

-Lucas Agustín Ocampo Galván (born 23 November 1997) is a Uruguayan footballer who plays as a midfielder for Plaza Colonia, on loan from Argentine club Platense.
+Lucas Agustín Ocampo Galván (born 23 November 1997) is a Uruguayan footballer who plays as a midfielder for Argentine club Platense.

 Career

-A graduate of the club's youth academy, Ocampo made his league debut for Liverpool Montevideo on 21 July 2018, coming on as a 79th-minute substitute for Federico Martínez in a 1-1 draw with Cerro.
-He scored his first goal for the club the following season, netting in the 40th minute of a 3-1 victory over Montevideo Wanderers.
+A graduate of the club's youth academy, Ocampo made his league debut for Liverpool Montevideo on 21 July 2018, coming on as a 79th-minute substitute for Federico Martínez in a 1–1 draw with Cerro.
+He scored his first goal for the club the following season, netting in the 40th minute of a 3–1 victory over Montevideo Wanderers.

 In May 2021, Ocampo joined Chilean club Antofagasta after being released from Liverpool.